Checked and updated for accuracy on 02/05/23

 - Moving the tray once the teeth are submerged.
 This will result in a distorted dental impression, and thus, an ill-fitting mouth guard.
 Remember to submerge all of the teeth and stay still for the full 3 minutes before taking your teeth impression out.
 Even if you’re drooling all over–KEEP STILL!

 - Taking your tray out too soon.
 Removing the tray before the putty is completely set can cause some distortion.
 Remember, 3 minutes!

 We have a high success rate of customers taking their impression correctly on their first try.
-Over 85% of customers take their impression perfectly the first time.
-Also, one of the greatest things about taking a nice, clean impression of your teeth is that we keep your dental impression/stone mold on file in the Sentinel lab!
-This means, we can make and remake your future night guards (as long as your dental anatomy doesn’t change).
+Over 90% of customers take their impression perfectly the first time.
+Also, one of the greatest things about taking a nice, clean impression of your teeth is that we keep your dental impression/stone mold on file in the Sentinel lab for 1 year!
+This means, we can make and remake your future night guards (provided your dental anatomy has not changed).

 No-Show Day Mouth Guard for Teeth Grinding and Clenching$124.00

 Extreme Hard Custom Night Guard for Heavy Teeth Grinding$215.00

 Tongue and Cheek Biting Relief Mouth Guards$179.00